Hi! We're looking for

-(about 90% of people who contact us haven't actually read all of our profile, and don't bother answering these questions.
-Please take the time to go through it, so we don't spend time emailing back and forth only to discover you're not actually a good fit)
+(about 90% of people who contact us haven't read all of our profile, and don't bother answering these questions.
+Please take the time to do this, so you know what you're applying for - and we know you've read this :-))

 Accommodation includes a bedroom and the (shared) use of the sitting room/kitchenette downstairs.
 If you come alone to help out on a specific project, you might be sharing a room with somebody else - please check with us if that would be an issue.
-During warmer months, there's the option for you to live in the Maset; this is a little stone building about 2 terraces down from the big house (with its own access).
+During warmer months, there's the option for you to live in the Maset; this is a little stone building about 2 terraces down from the big house.
 The Maset is the ultimate off-grid experience, as it has its own solar system, a composting toilet and sun-heated water.
 It's also super-private, as it's got its own access road.

 We share lunch (the main meal of the day) on working days.
 We also provide you with basic foodstuffs for everyday life, and you have access to your own kitchenette.
 Our chickens are prolific layers & Sandrine bakes fresh bread (almost) daily.